-- Melt the butter and chocolate together in a small bowl by either placing the bowl over a gently simmering saucepan of water, stirring frequently, or using a microwave on medium setting in 30 second bursts, stirring between each.
+- Melt the butter and chocolate together in a small bowl by either placing the bowl over a gently simmering saucepan of water, stirring frequently.
+OR using a microwave on medium setting in 30 second bursts, stirring between each.

 - Whisk the egg in a large bowl until light and fluffy.

 - Gradually beat the sugar into the egg (about a third at a time) until smooth, thick and glossy.

 - Add the chocolate-butter mix, soured cream (or yoghurt), vanilla and half of the milk and beat until fully combined and silky.

 - Add half of the flour-cocoa mix and beat until smooth.

 - Fold in the remainder of the flour mix a little at a time alternately with the remaining milk, until you have a smooth batter of thick dropping consistency.

 - Either pipe or spoon the mixture onto the baking sheets in small walnut-sized balls, 3 to 4 cm apart.

 - Bake for 13 to 15 minutes until a knife comes out clean and the tops are springy to the touch.
 You may want to swap the trays around half way through cooking to ensure an even bake.